programmercave0/programmercave0.github.io/_posts/2019-12-19-Sherlock-and-Squares-|-HackerRank.md

 date: 2019-12-19
 ---

+This is an easy hackerrank challenge which will help you to become good at competitive programming.
+There are various competitive programming websites like [CodeChef](https://www.codechef.com/), [HackerEarth](https://www.hackerearth.com/challenges/), [Codeforces](https://codeforces.com/) where you can practice coding.

 <h1>Problem : </h1>

 Watson likes to challenge Sherlock's math ability.
 He will provide a starting and ending value describing a range of integers.
 Sherlock must determine the number of *square integers* within that range, inclusive of the endpoints.